-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Company and determined that the most significant are those that relate to the reporting framework (Companies Act 2006 and UK adopted international accounting standards). - We understood how ABP Finance Plc is complying with those frameworks by making enquiries of management and those responsible for legal and compliance procedures and the Company Secretary.
-We corroborated our enquiries through our review of board minutes and papers provided to the Audit and Risk Committees and noted that there was no contradictory evidence.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant are those that relate to the reporting framework (Companies Act 2006 and UK adopted international accounting standards). - We understood how ABP Finance Plc is complying with those frameworks by making enquiries of management and those responsible for legal and compliance procedures and the company Secretary.
+We corroborated our enquiries through our review of board minutes and papers provided to the Audit and Risk Committees and noted that there was no contradictory evidence. - We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur by meeting with management within various parts of the business to understand where they considered there was susceptibility of fraud.
+Where this risk was considered higher, we performed audit procedures to address each identified fraud risk.
+These procedures included testing manual journals and were designed to provide reasonable assurance that the financial statements were free from fraud or error. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
+Our procedures involved a review of board minutes to identify any non-compliance with laws and regulations, a review of the reporting to the Audit and Risk Committee on compliance with regulations, enquiries of Legal Counsel and of Management.